The big question on every startup’s mind for 2021 – TechCrunch

 My big question for 2021, and the one that is on every startup’s mind, is how will a cataclysmic event such as a global pandemic show up in post-pandemic innovation?
-I think we’re in the early innings of seeing what ‘aha moments’ have materialized into companies.
+I think we’re in the early innings of seeing what “aha moments” have materialized into companies.
 And we won’t know the pandemic’s true impact on our psyches until the dust settles and we have an opportunity to reflect.

 We do know it will be fascinating to watch.
-In 2020, innovators and investors were forced to stand still, and witness cracks, fractures, and rubble in society in a way like never before.
-It was a humbling year that, for much of the tech community, was mostly spent inside, away, and alone.
+In 2020, innovators and investors were forced to stand still, and witness cracks, fractures and rubble in society in a way like never before.
+It was a humbling year that, for much of the tech community, was mostly spent inside, away and alone.

-One reaction I’ve noticed so far – that isn’t necessarily new but comes with new weight – is a rush of innovation that focuses on reducing friction.
+One reaction I’ve noticed so far — that isn’t necessarily new but comes with new weight — is a rush of innovation that focuses on reducing friction.
 Take trends like the rise of building in public or the unbundling of venture capital.
 Or remote work’s shift from enabling communication to now needing to enable passive and active collaboration.
-Apply the same idea to mental health, education, and fitness.
+Apply the same idea to mental health, education and fitness.
 Heck, we’re even seeing people take the Y Combinator format and apply it to anything that makes sense, from helping operators turn into investors to helping employees try to turn their side gig into a full-time company.

 While these movements didn’t begin because of the coronavirus, they all seem to have a huge, pandemic-sized asterisk next to it.